All Episodes

 That's not really what happened.

-The winds will shift against Donald Trump.
+Anyway, so the winds will shift against Donald Trump.

-The media has already latched on to doing everything they can do to smear slander, besmirch, undermine, and destroy the Trump presidency before he's even taken office.
+And probably sooner than later, the media has already latched on to doing everything they can do to smear, slander, besmirch, undermine, and destroy the Trump presidency before he's even taken office.

 The games are only beginning.

-Because when we come back in January, you better be ready to hit the ground running and buckle up.
+I'm telling everybody, you know, go have your nice Christmas vacation because when we come back in January, you better be ready to hit the ground running and buckle up.

 You've got very rocky waters ahead of you.

-And the only thing I'd say to President Elect Trump, don't trust these people.
+And the only thing I'd say to President-elect Trump, don't trust these people.

 None of them.